Mental Health Financial Assistance: Top 7 Ways to Get Help

-Positive mental health and wellbeing not only feels good, but helps you cope with everyday stresses, work more productively, and contribute more to your community and personal relationships.
+Positive mental health and well-being not only feels good, but helps you cope with everyday stresses, work more productively, and contribute more to your community and personal relationships.
 For most—even for those with health insurance—struggling with a mental health issue can mean high out of pocket medical expenses.
-Fortunately, there are several ways you can get financial assistance for mental health treatment.
+Fortunately, there are several ways you can get financial assistance for therapy.

 1. Government assistance for mental health

 In the US, there are some government benefit options for those who need help accessing mental health services.
 Keep in mind that government assistance for mental health treatment does come with certain eligibility requirements, typically related to income.